 What Proctosedyl is used for?

-Proctosedyl Ointment and Suppositories are used for the relief of the discomfort of haemorrhoids (piles) and other painful conditions of the anus (rear end), such as fissures (tears).
+Proctosedyl Ointment and Suppositories are used for the symptomatic relief of the discomfort of haemorrhoids (piles) and other painful conditions of the anus (rear end), such as fissures (tears).
 Haemorrhoids often result when people strain while trying to open their bowel (defecate).
 This problem is often, but not always, associated with low-fibre diets.

 Proctosedyl Ointment and Suppositories contain the active ingredients hydrocortisone, a steroid, and cinchocaine hydrochloride, a local anaesthetic.